 We lease the land where our three main terminals are located and where another significant manufacturing plant is located.
 We do not have guaranteed lease renewal options and may not be able to renew our leases in the future.
-Our current lease renewal periods extend out to 2018, 2023, 2029 and 2034.
-We are currently in negotiations to extend the lease expiring in 2018 for a period of 15 years.
+Our current lease renewal periods extend out to 2023, 2028, 2029 and 2034.
 The failure to secure extended lease terms on any one of these facilities may have a material adverse impact on our business, as they are where a portion of our chemicals are manufactured and where the majority of our bulk chemicals are stored.
 While we can make no assurances, based on historical experience and anticipated future needs, we intend to extend these leases and believe that we will be able to renew our leases as the renewal periods expire.
 If we are unable to renew three of our leases (two relate to terminals and one to manufacturing) any property remaining on the land becomes the property of the lessor, and the lessor has the option to either maintain the property or remove the property at our expense.
 The fourth lease provides that we turn any property remaining on the land over to the lessor for them to maintain or remove at their expense.
 The cost to relocate our operations could have a material adverse effect on our results of operations and financial condition.